AxiaCoin/Axia-Network-axia/bridges/deployments/README.md

   - `PROJECT`: Project to build withing bridges repo.
 Can be one of:
     - `rialto-bridge-node`
     - `millau-bridge-node`
-    - `ethereum-poa-relay`
     - `axlib-relay`

 ### GitHub Actions
-We have a nightly job which runs and publishes Docker images for the different nodes and relayers to the [AXIATech Docker Hub](https://hub.docker.com/u/axia) organization.
+We have a nightly job which runs and publishes Docker images for the different nodes and relayers to the [AxiaTech Docker Hub](https://hub.docker.com/u/axiatech) organization.
 These images are used for our ephemeral (temporary) test networks.
 Additionally, any time a tag in the form of `v*` is pushed to GitHub the publishing job is run.
 This will build all the components (nodes, relayers) and publish them.